 Provided recreational therapy to residents Assisted in both cognitive and physical rehabilitation

-Most recreation assistants list "customer service," "mds," and "recreation programs" as skills on their resumes.
-We go into more details on the most important recreation assistant responsibilities here:
+Most recreation assistants use their skills in "customer service," "mds," and "recreation programs" to do their jobs.
+You can find more detail on essential recreation assistant responsibilities here:

-• Another skill that is quite popular among recreation assistants is leadership skills.
-This skill is very critical to fulfilling every day responsibilities as is shown in this example from a recreation assistant resume: "recreation workers should be able to lead both large and small groups" This example from a resume shows how this skill is used: "created award winning video for outdoor rec cpr certified 2005 skills used leadership automotive mechanic computer entertainment ski"
+Leadership skills.
+Another skill that relates to the job responsibilities of recreation assistants is leadership skills.
+This skill is critical to many everyday recreation assistant duties, as "recreation workers should be able to lead both large and small groups."
+This example from a resume shows how this skill is used: "created award winning video for outdoor rec cpr certified 2005 skills used leadership automotive mechanic computer entertainment ski"

 Recreation Assistant Resume